Oneiroi/Saiweb.co.uk/source/_posts/2017-04-06-passphrase-or-complex-passwords.markdown

 The downfall here is with a complexity requirement is poor choices of passwords and this is most prevalent where the target individual does not use a password manager and the password generation feature.

-**Note**: This is not a bashing of people not using password managers, password managers have their own issues (just see examples from Travis Ormandy or Dan Tentler) so please bare with me until the end I am simply speaking about human behavior being predictable of which *MANY* studies are available to back this up).
+**Note**: This is not a bashing of p:eople not using password managers, password managers have their own issues (just see examples from Travis Ormandy or Dan Tentler) so please bare with me until the end I am simply speaking about human behavior being predictable of which *MANY* studies are available to back this up).

 #Pass-phrases